-Provides a series of parent education classes, parent and grandparent support groups and community referrals for parents of children ages birth to five referred from Department of Social Services.
-Thompson uses three evidence based models, Nurturing Skills for Families, Incredible Years: BASIC Parent Training Program and the Circle of Parents Family Support.
+Thompson Child & Family Focus provides a series of parent education classes, parent and grandparent support groups, and community referrals for parents of children ages birth to five referred from the Department of Social Services.
+Thompson uses three evidence-based models, Nurturing Skills for Families, Incredible Years: BASIC Parent Training Program, and the Circle of Parents Family Support.
+Thompson is also a Triple P provider.
 Parents participate in role-playing/group discussion and practice activities within sessions and at home to learn additional approaches to support positive parenting outcomes

 Safe Journey’s Parents as Teachers

 The goal of the Parents as Teachers (PAT) program is to provide parents with child development knowledge and parenting support.
 The PAT model includes one-on-one home visits, monthly group meetings, developmental screenings, and a resource network for families.
 PAT may serve families from pregnancy to kindergarten entry.

 YMCA Parents as Teachers

 The goal of the YMCA Parents as Teachers (PAT) program is to provide Hispanic parents with child development knowledge and parenting support.
 The PAT model includes one-on-one home visits, monthly group meetings, developmental screenings, and a resource network for families.
 PAT may serve families from pregnancy to kindergarten entry.

 The Basics Mecklenburg